Carriageworks: Description

 Carriageworks is Australia's largest contemporary multi-arts centre.
 It has been supported by the New South Wales Government, receiving funding through Create NSW, and also federal government through the Australia Council.

-Its vision is "to be recognised as a multi-arts urban cultural precinct that engages and inspires Sydney’s culturally diverse communities", and to that end has presented a varied, multi-disciplinary and multi-cultural program for many years which has attracted to up to 1.32 million visitors (2017).
+Its vision is "to be recognised as a multi-arts urban cultural precinct that engages and inspires Sydney's culturally diverse communities", and to that end has presented a varied, multi-disciplinary and multi-cultural program for many years which has attracted to up to 1.32 million visitors (2017).
 Carriageworks has commissioned Australian and international artists "to make monumental new work that intersects with contemporary ideas" and it has striven to reflect the diversity of the community in its exhibits and performances.
 The centre plays host to up to 100 projects a year, including contemporary theatre, dance, visual arts, music, film and fashion and corporate events.

 The venue is managed by Carriageworks Ltd, which also manages Bays 22-24 (additional spaces available for hire).
 Carriageworks is a short-term tenant, with the property owned by the NSW government.

 Governance

 As of September 2021, the board consists of eight members and one observer, with Cass O'Connor as Chair.
 Art writer and curator Blair French became CEO in 2019.

 Lisa Havilah was Director of Carriageworks from 2012 to December 2018, during which time she was responsible for its evolution into a multi-arts venue.
-She created partnerships with major events such as Sydney Festival, Vivid Sydney, and Mercedes-Benz Fashion Week Australia, as well as expanding the program to include major food events, and visitor numbers grew from 110,000 in 2010, to 1.32 million in 2017.
+She created partnerships with major events such as Sydney Festival, Vivid Sydney, and Australian Fashion Week, as well as expanding the program to include major food events, and visitor numbers grew from 110,000 in 2010, to 1.32 million in 2017.